Nasrin-Rahimi/DataStructure-and-Algorithm/Hash Table/hash-table-definition.md

 The hash is the same length as my other hashes, but this time it represents a much bigger file—461Mb.

 We can think of a hash as a "fingerprint."
 We can trust that a given file will always have the same hash, but we can't go from the hash back to the original file.

 Sometimes we have to worry about multiple files having the same hash value, which is called a hash collision.

+Some uses for hashing:

+1- Objects.
+Suppose we want an array-like data structure with constant-time lookups, but we want to look up values based on arbitrary "keys," not just sequential "indices."
+We could allocate an array, and use a hash function to translate keys into array indices.
+That's the basic idea behind an object!

+2- Preventing man-in-the-middle attacks.
+Ever notice those things that say "hash" or "md5" or "sha1" on download sites?
+The site is telling you, "We hashed this file on our end and got this result.
+When you finish the download, try hashing the file and confirming you get the same result.
+If not, your internet service provider or someone else might have injected malware or tracking software into your download!"

 There are two different kinds of hash tables: hash set and hash map.